loitd/loitd.github.io/_cheatsheets/2020-12-03-markdown-cheatsheet.md

 I am <span style="color:red"> the **RED** text</span>

 ## Tables
 By default, tables in markdown are left aligned.
+You can control the column alignment using colons (:) putting at the head of the column.

 ![Markdown Tables]({{ site.baseurl }}/images/20201207/markdown-tables.png)